mirzask/cards/content/Nuclear/Myocardial Blood Flow (MBF).md

   - MBF
   - MBFR
 ---
+- Interpretation of myocardial perfusion imaging (MPI) studies has been primarily qualitative or semi-quantitative in nature, assessing regional perfusion defects in relative terms.
+Quantitative positron emission tomography (PET) measurements of myocardial blood flow (MBF) in absolute terms (milliliters per gram per minute) offer a paradigm shift in the evaluation and management of patients with CAD.[^asnc]
+	- Coincides with shift from anatomical gold standard (i.e., coronary angiogram) to a functional one
+- Non-invasive quantification of MBF extends the scope of conventional MPI from detection of end-stage, advanced, and flow-limiting epicardial CAD to early stages of atherosclerosis or microvascular dysfunction and assessment of balanced reduction of MBF in all three major coronary arteries.[^asnc]
 - Useful to couple MPI with [[Cardiac PET Imaging#Quantification of Myocardial Blood Flow|quantification of myocardial blood flow (MBF)]] as MBF adds usefulness in 6 distinctive areas: [^bateman]
 	- Improved diagnosis of epicardial CAD
 	- Improved assessment of extent and severity of epicardial CAD